nasa-gibs/onearth/src/modules/mod_wmts_wrapper/configure_tool/README.md

 `date_service_keys` (optional) -- Array of keys to be used with the date service.
 Keys will be positioned in the order configured.

+`gc_endpoint` (required for TWMS service) -- The location beneath the base endpoint where the GC service should be available.
+Defaults to `/gc`.

 #### Layer Configuration

 The layer configurations contain all the necessary information for each layer